JeffKnowlesJr/keyte_live_nextjs/docs/CONTENT-MIGRATION-ROADMAP.md

 - ✅ Maintained breadcrumb structure
 - ✅ Updated image and link paths
 - ✅ Applied correct layouts
+- ✅ Handled various HTML structures

 ## Post-Migration Tasks
-1. ✅ Content migration complete for most pages
+1. ✅ Content migration complete for all pages
-2. 📋 Locate missing source files for pending pages
-3. 📋 Test all internal links
+2. 📋 Test all internal links
-4. 📋 Optimize images for web
+3. 📋 Optimize images for web
-5. 📋 Add proper meta tags for SEO
+4. 📋 Add proper meta tags for SEO
-6. 📋 Implement any interactive features (forms, etc.)
+5. 📋 Implement contact form functionality
-7. 📋 Cross-browser testing
+6. 📋 Cross-browser testing
-8. 📋 Performance optimization
+7. 📋 Performance optimization
+8. 📋 Deploy to production

+## Migration Script
+The migration was performed using an automated Node.js script located at `scripts/migrate-content.js`.
+This script:
+- Uses JSDOM to parse HTML files
+- Extracts content, sidebars, and breadcrumbs
+- Converts HTML to JSX format
+- Generates proper Next.js page components
+- Maintains original structure and styling

+To run the migration again or add new pages, see `scripts/README.md` for instructions.